omarmiatello/telegram-api-generator/README.md

     editMessageMedia(chat_id: IntegerOrString, message_id: Integer, inline_message_id: String, media: InputMedia, reply_markup: InlineKeyboardMarkup)

 <p>Use this method to edit animation, audio, document, photo, or video messages.
 If a message is part of a message album, then it can be edited only to an audio for audio albums, only to a document for document albums and to a photo or a video otherwise.
-When an inline message is edited, a new file can't be uploaded.
-Use a previously uploaded file via its file_id or specify a URL.
-On success, if the edited message was sent by the bot, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>
+When an inline message is edited, a new file can't be uploaded; use a previously uploaded file via its file_id or specify a URL.
+On success, if the edited message is not an inline message, the edited <a href="#message">Message</a> is returned, otherwise <em>True</em> is returned.</p>

 | name | type | required | description |
 |---|---|---|---|